HITECHCRIME/HC_OVERVIEW/README.md

 - lying on the floor in darkness with glowing white cables attached to my halfnaked flesh (motif from Dryspace song storyboard)
 - alternative contrasting scene, glowing environment full of light with black sillouettes of cables and my body
 - crouching scene, shadow on my face, one can only see the golden reflection of the sunglasses
+- Plot Magic: symbolic themes of Hitech Crime.
+Example: flickering lights or just presence of NEON LIGHTS whenever something important is being passed on or important things are happening both for the narrative and the audience.
+CGI-rendered (Ian Hubert - Blender) moths follow everywhere in the background of the scenes (reflective state of mind, going towards personal light)

+Community Engagement Idea: "You know what kind of night it is when Hitech Crime red glows on the streets" - audience uses synchronized set up of red lamps.
+Symbolic meaning would be that we invite the narrative into our private space and interact with it.

+- unpredictable and unusual approaches to storytelling (what the audience prefers the most)

 # Transfer these into album plot progression